 Her teaching is focused in leadership and primary care-related cardiovascular and endocrine therapeutics areas.
 She has authored or co-authored more than 90 scholarly articles and abstracts in the areas of pedagogy and primary care clinical practice.

-She is an active member of AACP, American Society of Health-System Pharmacists (ASHP), and Georgia Society of Health-System Pharmacists (GSHP), where she currently serves on the Board of Directors.
+She is an active member of AACP, American Society of Health-System Pharmacists (ASHP), and Georgia Society of Health-System Pharmacists (GSHP), where she currently served on the Board of Directors for 11 years.
 Dr. Lundquist is an inducted member of Phi Kappa Phi, Omicron Delta Kappa, Order of Omega, Phi Lambda Sigma Pharmacy Leadership Society, and Pi Alpha Physician Assistant Honor Society.

 Dr. Lundquist has received several awards, including the Distinguished Young Pharmacist Award (2005), Mercer College of Pharmacy Distinguished Educator Award (2008), Rho Chi Professor of the Year (2011), and GSHP Outstanding Committee Chair of the Year (2008, 2011, 2016, 2018).
 She was also part of a clinical team that received the national ASHP Best Practice Award (2003).